SowmyaDhanapal/glow/mwnn_inference/README.md

 ### To run subgraphs with AvgPool Unsupported node
 * `./image-classifier ../../tests/images/imagenet/dog_207.png -image-mode=0to1 -m=/path/to/mobilenetv2-7.onnx -model-input-name=data -cpu-memory=100000 -load-device-configs="../../mwnn_inference/heterogeneousConfigs.yaml"`

-## To generate ONNX Proto for multiple ONNX models and verify it with original ONNX models
+## To generate ONNX Proto for multiple Float ONNX models and verify it with original ONNX models
 * `cd /path/to/glow/mwnn_inference`
 * `source env.sh`
-* Download the models from ONNX model zoo by running the below shell script.
+* Download the models from ONNX model zoo by running the below shell script or Download from Egnyte link - https://multicorewareinc.egnyte.com/fl/1hIpgufAHp
 (This script will create a folder `onnx_models` inside glow/ directory and download models into it.)
     *   `sh download_ONNX_models.sh`
 * Run the ONNX models from model zoo in metawarenn backend with below command